tiny poems by Grant Hackett

 forgotten rains

-this is the light that leads my way
+the light that leads my way

 in the valley that opens when no one is looking :: the seeds of your eyes have been sown